mattmc3/zshrc1/README.md

 and often requires you to pull together functionality already baked into the Zsh frameworks you leave behind.

-zebrafish is simpler.
-Similar to [Grml's .zshrc][grml-zshrc], zebrafish gives you everything you need for a full-featured Zsh config, but contained in one simple to grok Zsh include that will grow with you as you use Zsh.
+Zebrafish is simpler.
+Similar to [Grml's .zshrc][grml-zshrc], Zebrafish gives you everything you need for a full-featured Zsh config, but contained in one simple to grok Zsh include that will grow with you as you use Zsh.